Overcoming Writer's Block for Content Marketers

 Identifying Topics of Interest

 People (groups of people, more specifically) search for answers, entertainment, and other information/media all of the time.
-For content marketers especially, then, keyword research tools (such as the one we just linked to, which we use/recommend) play a vital role in scraping the Internet for these topics of interest.
+For content marketers especially, then, keyword research tools play a vital role in scraping the Internet for these topics of interest.
 Match them with your niche, industry, and/or area of expertise… and you’ve got potential, targeted traffic.
 That being said, and for profitability purposes, you still need to provide value to these visitors upon arrival.
 Which brings us back to their original queries.
 Identify those queries and you have ideas for future content… content that attracts warm leads (because they find you), on top of that.

 Another way of identifying something worth writing about is by simply thinking about it yourself; from the perspective of your user base, that is.
 You’re not that different from your customers in that you, too, were likely searching for what you currently offer.
 Help connect the two by identifying those topics of interest that originally led you to a life of publishing.
 The void you filled is a good place to start.